jeduapf/jeduapf.github.io/_projects/7_ZéCo.md

 ### 🍽️ Frontend for Clients

-Clients access the menu through their browser after scanning the QR code (or paper menu if asked) The system automatically loads the correct table and displays a modern, mobile-friendly web interface where clients can:
+Clients access the menu through their browser after scanning the QR code (or paper menu if asked).

+The system automatically loads the correct table and displays a modern, mobile-friendly web interface (React) where clients can:
 - Browse dishes
 - Customize options
 - Place orders directly